jenkinsci/crowd2-plugin/README.md

 A more technically answer is that this plugin code was written from scratch using a different API to connect to the Crowd server, i.e. the Crowd REST APIs.
-These are recommeded by Atlassian for long-term compatibility.
+These are recommended by Atlassian for long-term compatibility.

 In contrary, the "Crowd Plugin" uses Crowd's Java integration libraries